-The bikeway travels along the Interstate-495 bicycle-pedestrian bridge.
+The bikeway travels along the Interstate-495 bicyclepedestrian bridge.
 At the southern end of the bridge, the connection to Lansdowne Way should be improved as follows:

-33. The southern entrance to the bridge should be widened to make it easier for bicyclists to enter and exit the bridge.
-Wayfinding is particularly important at this opening to help bicyclists successfully access Landsdowne Way from the bridge.
+- 33. The southern entrance to the bridge should be widened to make it easier for bicyclists to enter and exit the bridge.
+Wayfinding is particularly important at this opening to help bicyclists successfully access Lansdowne Way from the bridge. - 34.
+Rather than direct bicyclists from the sidewalk to Lansdowne Way through a driveway, a curb cut is needed at the end of the street.